skippy-io/skippy/README.md

 ## Teaser

-Let's take a whirlwind tour of Skippy.
+Let's take a whirlwind tour of Skippy, Gradle & JUnit 5.
+The concepts are similar for Maven & JUnit 4.

-### Step 1: Add the Skippy plugin and JUnit library to your build file
+### Step 1: Install Skippy

 ```groovy
     plugins {